Updated: Oct 26, 2022

 What is Swivl?

-It is 2 parts - Microphone/tracker device that captures audio during the video recording.
+It is 2 parts - A microphone/tracker device captures audio during the video recording.
 It tracks you around the classroom as you teach.

-App - You can upload to the platform and edit, timestamp, annotate, etc on the video in the app with your account.
+App - You can upload to the platform and edit, timestamp, annotate, etc., on the app's video with your account.

 How can swivl help during the EdTPA?